 Now that we have covered the theoretical side of exercise we must turn our attention to the practical.
 In the following section you are going to learn how to implement and organize an exercise regime.

 If you currently do no exercise, or your participation is at best sporadic, then you must establish a consistent regime that incorporates a varied mix of physical activities.
 To get you on your way I have explained an infallible method of establishing a fitness regime.
 From here all that’s left for you to do is faithfully participate.

 Creating an exercise programme is relatively straight forward – especially for someone who is just engaging in exercise for general fitness and health.
 To create your programme you merely need either a calendar or grid/table and a pen (if you want to be fancy you can word-process the programme and print it off).

 Now, let’s say you’re using a calendar.
 Simply plot each day’s exercise activity – including session duration and type of exercise – for a minimum of 2 months.
-See week 1 example below
+See table below.